aleyna34131/privacyidea/doc/policies/admin.rst

 creating many new token objects in the systems database.

 The right to upload tokens can be limited to certain realms.
-Thus the administrator could only upload tokens into realm he is allowed to manage.
+Thus the administrator could only upload tokens into realm they are allowed to manage.

 delete
 ~~~~~~